cmu-mfi/learninglab/doc/courses/iot.md

 2. ~~The stepper "Sleep" pin is not wired.~~
    - ~~Steppers with active code always consume power (holding torque).~~
-   - ~~No way to put them to sleep without a bodge wire on the back of the PCB.~~
+   - ~~No way to put them to sleep without a bodge wire on back of PCB.~~

 3. Change ESP32 footprint to DigiKey p/n:
    - `1965-ESP32-DEVKITC-32UE-ND` (reliable source).